w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 **Resource pooling**

 - Enable *cost-sharing*, a resource to serve different consumers
-- Resources are dynamically reassigned according to demands
+- Resources are dynamically reassigned according to demand
 - Based on *virtualization*, running multiple virtual instances on top of a physical computer system
 - Economy of scale for physical resources